fedeceru/Traffic-Signs-Recognition-using-CNN-Keras/README.md

 ```

 ## Usage
-### 1. **Data Preprocessing**
-First, the dataset needs to be preprocessed.
-This step involves loading images from the `./data/train/` directory, resizing them to a consistent size (30x30 pixels), and assigning labels based on the class of each image.
-This process is essential for preparing the dataset for training.

-### 2. **Dataset Splitting**
-After preprocessing the data, the dataset is split into training and test sets.
-Typically, 80% of the data is used for training, while the remaining 20% is used for testing.
-This split allows you to train the model on a majority of the data and evaluate its performance on unseen test data.

-### 3. **One-Hot Encoding of Labels**
-Since the model outputs class probabilities, labels are converted into one-hot encoding format.
-This step ensures that each label is represented as a binary vector, where only the index corresponding to the correct class is set to 1, and all others are set to 0.
-One-hot encoding is necessary for categorical classification tasks, like traffic sign recognition.

-### 4. **Building the CNN Model**
-At this stage, the Convolutional Neural Network (CNN) model is built.
-The model consists of several layers:
-- **Convolutional Layers (Conv2D)**: These layers extract features from the images, such as edges and shapes.
-- **Pooling Layers (MaxPool2D)**: These layers downsample the feature maps, reducing the dimensionality and making the model more efficient.
-- **Dropout Layers**: These layers randomly deactivate some neurons during training, which helps prevent overfitting.
-- **Dense Layers**: These fully connected layers output the final class predictions.
-The final layer uses a softmax activation function to output class probabilities.
-The model is then compiled using the Adam optimizer and categorical cross-entropy loss, which are standard choices for multi-class classification tasks.

-### 5. **Training the Model**
-With the model defined, training begins.
-The model is trained on the training dataset for a specified number of epochs, with the test dataset used for validation.
-During training, the model's performance is monitored on both the training and validation sets to ensure it is learning effectively.

-### 6. **Evaluating the Model**
-Once training is complete, the model's performance is evaluated on the test dataset.
-This evaluation gives insights into how well the model generalizes to unseen data.
-The accuracy score is typically used to measure the model's performance.

-### 7. **Model Prediction**
-To use the trained model for prediction, new images can be input to the model.
-The model will output the predicted class for each image.
-The predictions are generated using the `predict` method, and the class with the highest probability is selected as the model's output.

-### 8. **Saving and Loading the Model**
-After training, the model is saved to disk.
-This allows you to reuse the model later without retraining.
-The model can be loaded from disk using the `load_model` method, which facilitates inference on new images or further fine-tuning.

-### 9. **Confusion Matrix and Classification Report**
-To assess the model's performance more thoroughly, a confusion matrix is generated, which shows the number of correct and incorrect predictions for each class.
-Additionally, a classification report is created, which provides metrics such as precision, recall, and F1-score for each class, offering a deeper understanding of the model's strengths and weaknesses.
+### 1. Image Loading and Preprocessing:
+   - **What it does**: The code loads images from the `./data/train/` directory for each class (from 0 to 42), resizes them to 30x30 pixels, and converts them into NumPy arrays for further processing.
+   - **Description**:
+     The dataset is loaded from the `./data/train/` folder, and each image is resized to 30x30 pixels.
+These images are then converted into NumPy arrays to be ready for model training.
+The labels for each image are assigned based on the folder it belongs to, representing the class of the traffic sign.

+### 2. Dataset Splitting into Training and Testing:
+   - **What it does**: The dataset is split into training (80%) and test (20%) sets using `train_test_split`.
+   - **Description**:
+     The dataset is divided into two sets: one for training (80%) and one for testing (20%).
+This separation allows the model to be trained on the training data and evaluated on unseen test data, ensuring that the model generalizes well to new examples.

+### 3. One-Hot Encoding of Labels:
+   - **What it does**: The labels (representing the classes) are converted into one-hot encoding using `to_categorical`.
+   - **Description**:
+     The labels, which indicate the class of each traffic sign, are converted into one-hot encoding.
+This is required for multi-class classification, where each label is represented as a binary vector with a '1' at the correct class index and '0' elsewhere.

+### 4. Building the CNN Model:
+   - **What it does**: A Convolutional Neural Network (CNN) is built with convolutional layers, pooling layers, dropout layers, and fully connected layers.
+   - **Description**:
+     The CNN model consists of several layers: convolutional layers to extract features (such as edges and shapes) from the images, pooling layers to reduce dimensionality and improve efficiency, and dropout layers to prevent overfitting.
+The final fully connected layers use a softmax activation function to output class probabilities.

+### 5. Model Compilation:
+   - **What it does**: The model is compiled using the `categorical_crossentropy` loss function, the `adam` optimizer, and accuracy as the evaluation metric.
+   - **Description**:
+     The model is compiled with the `categorical_crossentropy` loss function, which is suitable for multi-class classification, and the `adam` optimizer, which is highly effective for training complex models.
+Accuracy is used as the evaluation metric.

+### 6. Model Training:
+   - **What it does**: The model is trained on the training data for a predefined number of epochs, and validation is performed on the test set.
+   - **Description**:
+     The model is trained for 35 epochs on the training data, with validation performed on the test data after each epoch.
+During training, both accuracy and loss are monitored on the training and validation sets.

+### 7. Model Performance Evaluation:
+   - **What it does**: It visualizes accuracy and loss graphs for both training and validation data.
+   - **Description**:
+     After training, graphs of accuracy and loss are displayed to observe how well the model performed during training and validation.
+This helps in identifying issues like overfitting or underfitting.

+### 8. Testing on the Test Dataset:
+   - **What it does**: It computes the accuracy of the model on a separate test dataset.
+   - **Description**:
+     The model is tested on a separate test dataset to calculate the accuracy, which indicates how well the model classifies traffic signs that it has not seen during training.

+### 9. Saving and Loading the Model:
+   - **What it does**: The trained model is saved to disk for future predictions and can be reloaded for testing on new images.
+   - **Description**:
+     The trained model is saved to disk for later use, allowing it to be reloaded and tested on new images without needing to retrain.
+This makes it easy to deploy the model for inference on new data.

+### 10. Confusion Matrix and Classification Report:
+   - **What it does**: It generates a confusion matrix and a classification report to assess the model's performance in more detail.
+   - **Description**:
+     To provide a more thorough evaluation, a confusion matrix is generated to show the number of correct and incorrect predictions for each class.
+Additionally, a classification report is produced, which includes precision, recall, and F1-score for each class.
 ## Streamlit Application
 To launch the Streamlit application for interactive traffic sign recognition:
 ```